mtgjson/mtgjson-website/docs/downloads/all-files/README.md

 > <DownloadNativeSelect fileName='Meta'/>

 > ### Modern
-> File containing all sets, restricted to sets legal in the Modern format.
+> File containing all [Set](/data-models/set/) cards, restricted to sets legal in the Modern format.
 >
 > <DownloadNativeSelect fileName='Modern'/>

 > ### ModernAtomic
-> File containing all atomic cards, restricted to sets legal in the Modern format.
+> File containing all [Card (Atomic)](/data-models/card-atomic/) cards, restricted to sets legal in the Modern format.
 >
 > <DownloadNativeSelect fileName='ModernAtomic'/>

 > ### PauperAtomic
-> File containing all atomic cards, restricted to cards legal in the Pauper format.
+> File containing all [Card (Atomic)](/data-models/card-atomic/) cards, restricted to cards legal in the Pauper format.
 >
 > <DownloadNativeSelect fileName='PauperAtomic'/>

 > ### Pioneer
-> File containing all sets, restricted to cards legal in the Pioneer format.
+> File containing all [Set](/data-models/set/) cards, restricted to cards legal in the Pioneer format.
 >
 > <DownloadNativeSelect fileName='Pioneer'/>

 > ### PioneerAtomic
-> File containing all actomic ards, restricted to cards legal in the Pioneer format.
+> File containing all [Card (Atomic)](/data-models/card-atomic/) cards, restricted to cards legal in the Pioneer format.
 >
 > <DownloadNativeSelect fileName='PioneerAtomic'/>

 > ### SetList
-> File containing a list of meta data for all sets.
+> File containing a list of meta data for all [Set](/data-models/set/) data.
 >
 > <DownloadNativeSelect fileName='SetList'/>

 > ### Standard
-> File containing all sets, restricted to cards legal in the Standard format.
+> File containing all [Set](/data-models/set/) cards, restricted to cards legal in the Standard format.
 >
 > <DownloadNativeSelect fileName='Standard'/>

 > ### StandardAtomic
-> File containing all atomic cards, restricted to cards legal in the Standard format.
+> File containing all [Card (Atomic)](/data-models/card-atomic/) cards, restricted to cards legal in the Standard format.
 >
 > <DownloadNativeSelect fileName='StandardAtomic'/>